terrycojones/rpnpy/README.md

-# rpnpy - A reverse-Polish notation calculator for Python
+# rpn.py - A reverse-Polish notation calculator for Python

 Here is `rpn.py`, a script implementing a [reverse-Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) (RPN) calculator for Python.

-As well as providing for traditional numeric calculator operations, you can put Python objects and functions onto the stack and operate on them.
+As well as providing for traditional numeric calculator operations, it provides easy access to many Python functions, and you can put Python objects and functions onto the stack and operate on them.

 I wrote this for 3 reasons: